Interpolation between modified logarithmic Sobolev and Poincare inequalities for quantum Markovian dynamics: Quantum interpolation functional inequalities

-For ease of exposition, we call the optimal constant in \eqref{ineq_becp} the quantum Beckner constant, denoted by $\alpha_p(\mc{L})$.
+We call the optimal constant in \eqref{ineq_becp} the quantum Beckner constant, denoted by $\alpha_p(\mc{L})$.
 Similar notions apply to other functional inequalities defined above.
-In particular, the Poincar\'{e} constant $\lad(\mc{L})$ is nothing but the spectral gap of $\mc{L}$, which is independent of the choice of $f$.
-Indeed, note from Lemma \ref{lem:self_adjoint} and Lemma \ref{lem:DBC} that $\mc{L}$ is self-adjoint with respect to $\l\dd,\dd\r_{\si,f}$, and $\ker({\mc{L}}) = \ker(\na) = {\rm span}\{ \mi_{\mc{H}} \}$ holds, which also equals to the commutant of operators $(V_j)_{j \in J}$.
-Then, by the min-max theorem, the Poincar\'{e} constant
+In particular, the Poincar\'{e} constant $\lad(\mc{L})$ is nothing but the spectral gap of $\mc{L}$.
+Indeed, since $\mc{L}$ is self-adjoint with respect to $\l\dd,\dd\r_{\si,1/2}$ and $\ker({\mc{L}}) = {\rm span}\{ \mi_{\mc{H}} \}$ holds for a primitive QMS, by the min-max theorem, the Poincar\'{e} constant

 characterizes the smallest non-zero eigenvalue of $- \mc{L}$ (i.e., the spectral gap).
-It is worth pointing out that since the Lindbladian $\mc{L}$ is Hermitian-preserving, the infimum in \eqref{def:spect} can be equivalently taken over $X$ in $\mc{B}_{sa}(\mc{H})$.
+It is worth pointing out that as $\mc{L}$ is Hermitian-preserving, the infimum in \eqref{def:spect} can be taken over $X$ in $\mc{B}_{sa}(\mc{H})$. \mb{Moreover, by Lemma \ref{lem:self_adjoint}, for a primitive QMS satisfying $\si$-GNS DBC, the Poincar\'{e} inequality can be equivalently defined by, for any $X \in \mc{B}(\mc{H})$,